elbeno/testinator/README.md

 RNG.
 On failure, the failing seed will be reported so that you can reproduce the test.

-If TestPP finds that a property fails to hold for a given value, it will call `shrink` in an attempt to find the smallest test case that breaks the property.
+If Testinator finds that a property fails to hold for a given value, it will call `shrink` in an attempt to find the smallest test case that breaks the property.
+For example, a test on a string that breaks if 'A' is present may
-For example, a test on a string that breaks if 'A' is present may produce:
+produce:

 ```
 Failed: ~+9Sbh~"D q`A%:-\_+G